jedrazb/vtk-to-pytorch-geometric/README.md

 Note that you can pass more attributes to the dict.
 Those will be automatically passed to the PyTorch Geometric abstraction as well.

-### Generate and saved your PyTorch Geometric Dataset
+### Generate and save your PyTorch Geometric Dataset

 To generate the dataset use `generate.py` script